DanHutsul/UCU_Geo/README.md

 # Description
-Module shows user the closest places where films were shot
+Module shows user the closest places where films were shot.
-<p>Requires Pandas and Folium libraries</p>
+Requires Pandas and Folium libraries.
 # Note
 For time constraints only 30000 films are used
 # HTML